 By signature on their proposal, the offeror certifies that all services provided under this contract by the contractor and all subcontractors shall be performed in the United States.

-If the offeror cannot certify that all work will be performed in the United States, the offeror must contact the procurement officer immediately in writing to request a waiver.
+If the offeror cannot certify that all work will be performed in the United States, the offeror must contact the procurement officer in writing to request a waiver at least 10 days prior to the deadline for receipt of proposals.